-The projections for the generation of uncompacted residential solid waste for the City of Temiskaming Shores represents the total of the projected waste generation estimates from the City of Temiskaming Shores (i.e., the former communities of Dymond, Haileybury and New Liskeard) and the Town of Cobalt.
+Liskeard) and the Town of Cobalt.
 McBean, et al. (1995) indicates that the density of uncompacted residential solid waste generally ranges from 90 kg/m3 to 180 kg/m3, with a typical value of 150 kg/m3.
 It was assumed that the uncompacted residential waste generated by the City will have a density of 150 kg/m3 (Amec Foster Wheeler, 2010c).
 As such, the calculation of the tonnage of projected waste generated per year is arrived at by multiplying the volume of uncompacted solid waste by a density of 150 kg/m3 and dividing the result by a factor of 1 tonne to 1,000 kilogram (kg).

 Amec Foster Wheeler observed that waste disposed at the Haileybury Landfill was subjected to compaction using a HL760 front end loader.
-Although the actual densities of the compacted waste material at the New Liskeard and Haileybury Landfills are not known, McBean, et al. (1995) indicates that the density of residential solid waste after landfill compaction generally ranges from 445 kg/m3 to 505 kg/m3.
-As a result, the in-place density of residential solid waste after landfilling and compaction is conservatively estimated at 300 kg/m3 representing an increase from the uncompacted residential waste density by a factor of two.
-Thus, the volume of compacted residential waste is calculated by multiplying the tonnage of projected waste generated by a factor of 1,000 kg to 1 tonne and dividing the result by an in-place density of 300 kg/m3.
+Although the actual densities of the compacted waste material at the New Liskeard and Haileybury Landfills are not known, the density of residential solid waste after landfill compaction generally ranges from 500 kg/m3 to 750 kg/m3.
+As a result, the in-place density of residential solid waste after landfilling and compaction is conservatively estimated at 500 kg/m3 representing an increase from the uncompacted residential waste density.
+Thus, the volume of compacted residential waste is calculated by multiplying the tonnage of projected waste generated by a factor of 1,000 kg to 1 tonne and dividing the result by an in-place density of 500 kg/m3.

-The results indicate that the City of Temiskaming Shores (including the Town of Cobalt) is projected to cumulatively generate approximately 699,073 m3 of compacted solid waste during the 30-year planning period.
+The results indicate that the City of Temiskaming Shores (including the Town of Cobalt) is projected to cumulatively generate approximately 197,281 m3 of compacted solid waste during the 25-year planning period.
 It should be noted that typical landfill operations in Ontario require that daily cover soil be applied on solid municipal waste at a ratio of 4:1 (waste to daily cover soil), representing approximately 20% of typical landfill capacity.
-Given a projected long-term solid waste disposal volume of approximately 699,073 m3, the total landfill capacity of waste and daily cover soil was calculated as follows:
+Given a projected long-term solid waste disposal volume of approximately 197,281 m3, the total landfill capacity of waste and daily cover soil was calculated as follows: